MariaJose97-22/Getting-and-Cleaning-Data-Course-Project/README.md

 We need then to read "features.txt" , to extract the features names and assign them to the "features_data" data set.
 Finally , we merge all together into a big data set called "merge_data".

-2)Extracts only the measurements on the mean and standard deviation for each measurement:
+2) Extracts only the measurements on the mean and standard deviation for each measurement:
 First we must look out for "mean" and "std" in the data set "merge_data", so we use grep() on the features names and create a data set called "extract_info".
 Then create a data set called "Data" with the subject and activity information as well (from the data set "merge_data").

-3)Uses descriptive activity names to name the activities in the data set:
+3) Uses descriptive activity names to name the activities in the data set:
 We open up "activity_labels.txt" and assign to each value in the activity variable the proper name, how is show here:
 1  goes by WALKING
 2  goes by WALKING_UPSTAIRS